|INACE Explorer Spécifications|

 A Atlas or similar 60kva power conversion system will be installed in the system

 A 24-volt DC emergency lighting system, independent from all other lighting circuits shall be installed in accordance with the classification society's regulations.

-Electronics.
-Navigational Equipment and AV
+Electronics and Navigational Equipment and AV

 The electronics package, including navigation and communication equipment shall be owner’s supplied

 $100.00 per sq. m